VizArtPandey/Udacity_Nanodegree_For_Data_Science_With_R/README.md

 **Overview**

 In this project, the student had to make use of R Language to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
-The student had to write code to
+The student had to write code to <br/>

-(a) import the data and answer interesting questions about it by computing descriptive statistics, and (b) write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+(a) import the data and answer interesting questions about it by computing descriptive statistics, and <br/>
+(b) write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.<br/>

 Project Submission